Santa Barbara Airport Noise Abatement Procedure

 My concern really isn't noise, it's safety.
 Who should I contact?

 Specific safety complaints should be filed with the Federal Aviation Administration Flight Standards District Office at 818.904.6291.
-Noise complaints can be filed on our website or by calling SBA's Noise
+Noise complaints can be filed by calling the Noise Abatement Hotline at 805-967-1900.

 The SBA Noise Abatement Committee was established in 1978 under the direction of then Airport Director, Patrick R. Murphy.
 The committee's first meeting was held in January 1979 and included representatives from the Airport Department, FAA, Goleta Chamber, County of Santa Barbara, UCSB, the airlines, Air Transport Association, Santa Barbara Pilots' Association and the fixed base operators.